18F/hub/_pages/standards/Slack.md

 Slack is required for all 18F staff.
 We can also invite people outside 18F to have access to a **single channel** on our Slack account.
 These single-channel users are free, and don't need financial authorization from TeamOps or security clearance from DevOps.
 These users may include:

 * vendors *under contract* (not just a Terms of Service) with 18F
+* vendors with GSA who are working on a project with 18F, for which we have an MOU
 * partners at federal agencies whose projects are under an Interagency Agreement with 18F
 * federal staff with government email addresses (for example, friends at the USDS, CFPB, other teams inside GSA, etc.)
 * members of the public collaborating on an open source project in a public channel via [chat.18f.gov](https://chat.18f.gov)